naturepoems/naturepoems/quotes/American Nature Poets (19th century)/John Burroughs/index.md

 ---
 layout: author
 title: John Burroughs
-description: "A naturalist and essayist, Burroughs was associated with the transcendentalist movement and wrote extensively about nature in a way that emphasized human connection to the environment.
-His works often capture his love for the American landscape."
+description: "An American naturalist and essayist, Burroughs focused on the study of nature, contributing to the literary movement that celebrated the beauty and complexity of the natural environment."
 subject: "American Nature Poets (19th century)"
 parent: American Nature Poets (19th century)
 permalink: /American Nature Poets (19th century)/John Burroughs/